GermanBrainRot/Project-Galileo/README.md

 I apologize to the polite western academic reader whose feelings may get hurt here, but this section can be nothing but a victory lap of the outsiders (or *insiders* when you are in Chinese academia).

 You may have noticed from my style: I am not some tenured professor or any other kind of creature you find in the holy halls of western academia.
-I am not even a patent clerk, nor do I have a Ph.D.
-I am just a lowly MES backend developer from Germany with an M.Sc., having majored in mathematics (minor subject: computer science).
+I am not even a patent clerk, nor do I have a Ph.
+D. I am just a lowly MES backend developer from Germany with an M .Sc., having majored in mathematics (minor subject: computer science).

 Working *as an employee* in the private sector and solving real world problems has accustomed me to a different attitude when it comes to communication than tenured ivory tower dwellers.
 While western academia rewards caution, the private sector rewards commitment.
 When there is a problem and we think we know how to fix it, the right thing to do is to champion this idea and mobilize whatever resources are necessary (our work and the work of colleagues) to find out if our idea is correct or not.
 And if it ends up being incorrect - completely or slightly - there is no shame in admitting failure and completely rethinking our approach.

 In this spirit, I will proceed from the assumption that the thoughts I layed out so far are not only correct, but will lead to the long sought after fixes that the foundations of our physical theories need.

-Did Galileo not do something very similar?
-He did *not* have the full formalism yet - just very good axioms distilled from experiments.
-They were good enough for Newton to build his formalism on top of them!
-The only difference would appear to be that Galileo conducted the key experiments himself while I can rely on a lot of experimental data and previous work where academia was somehow just unable to add 2 and 2 together.

-You know what?
-I do not expect western academia to accept my work in its current form anytime soon.
-I expect that other couragous individuals will have to build on top of my work before the timid bureaucrats and gate keepers whose minds are filled with idealistic nonsense will even *consider* risking to engage with my work.
-Therefore, I will not attempt to flatter western academic sensibilities by packaging my work in a form that is easily digestible to the weak of mind.
-I will instead fully lean into filtering my audience until only like 12 (caution: hyperbole) individuals worldwide remain who have the guts to engage with it in its current form with a lot of "lose ends", prove it and reboot a holistic mass educational culture with it.
-Western academia will have to grudgingly take the L once this additional work (which is too big for one individual with limited resources) has been done.

-History is patient.
-Seeking the instant gratification of instant approval is what keeps a drug addict in his behavioral chains.

-Is this not also a very Galilean move?
-Galileo did not phrase his insights in Aristotelian or Ptolemean terms to flatter the pornocracy residing in the Vatican.
-Nor did he stick to established scholastic bureaucratic language.
-Instead, he resorted to *polemics*.

-Admittedly, he did this *after* he found out that the scholastic universities of his times would not engage.
-I, instead, will do this in *anticipation* that western mainstream academia will not give my work the time of the day anytime soon.
-There are just *too many* parallels to late medieval Europe, and my personal experience with gate keeping and lazy attitudes do *not* make me very optimistic.
+The remainder of this text is a broader social critique trying to highlight why, in my opinion, it took an outsider to make the decisive philosophical moves.
+Yes: this is a political and ideological statement.
+But remember: this stuff can be studied as rigorously as any other field of inquiry!
+Politics is not about opinions, but material interests and understanding one's own material interests.
+Thinking of politics as a matter of wants rather than needs says *a lot* about either your personal situation (you might be personally rather comfortable compared to others) or about who educated you about political philosophy (people who do not have the same pressing problems you have).
+Therefore, the very attempt to study politics and ideology in a scientific manner is *in itself* also already political and ideological and might make a lot of readers uncomfortable.

-**And let's be real here: if you reject this work *just because* its "ideological baggage" is a little uncomfortable - without providing a critique on the substance -, you weren't taking it seriously to begin with, thereby only proving my point.
-If you want to *disprove* my point, just stop reading here and build something new on top of my postulates. *I would love to be disproven.***
+**Let's be real here: if you reject this work *just because* its "ideological baggage" is a little uncomfortable - without providing a critique on the substance -, you weren't taking it seriously to begin with, thereby only proving my point.
+If you want to *disprove* my point, just stop reading here and build something new on top of my postulates. *I would love to be disproven when it comes to my social critique.***

 Still here?
 Good.
 The remainder of this text *is* "ideological baggage" that will prepare the reader for the struggles *I think* they will face if they take this work seriously and try to expand it.
 I'm just here to be real with you what you have to expect *if* you do this.

-I hope the readers who followed my advice to just go build something on top of my postulates consider continuing to read here *if* they face the kind of push back that I anticipate (and I am fully prepared to eat my words and adjust my views if resistance is less significant than I expect).
+I hope the readers who followed my advice to just go build something on top of my postulates consider continuing to read here *if* they face the kind of push back that I anticipate once my work is unignorable (and I am fully prepared to eat my words and adjust my views if resistance is less significant than I expect).

 Always remember that Newton was not just a genius, he also had *courage*.
 That's why Kant later wrote that you have to *dare* to use your own understanding.